What designations are associated with Noatak National Preserve?

 How many people visit Noatak National Preserve each year?

 Statistics on visitor use and population are collected throughout the year.
 Many “visitors” are local residents traveling through the preserve for subsistence activities.
 Since there is no entrance gate collecting data on this population, the visitor statistics for this group are an estimate.
-Information is available through the following website: https://www2.nature.nps.gov/stats/
+In 2017, approximately 17,000 people visited the park.

 Is there a fee to get in the preserve?